awsdocs/aws-cloud9-user-guide/doc_source/lambda-functions.md

 ### Upload Code for a Lambda Function That is Part of an AWS CodeStar Project<a name="lambda-function-upload-codestar"></a>

-After you [create a Lambda function as part of an AWS CodeStar project](codestar-projects.md), you can upload the local version of that function in your environment to the related remote version of the function in Lambda as follows\.
+As you are [Working with AWS CodeStar Projects in the AWS Cloud9 Integrated Development Environment \(IDE\)](codestar-projects.md), you can upload the local version of that function in your environment to the related remote version of the function in Lambda as follows\.

 Use a terminal session in the IDE to run the `git push` command to push committed code changes to the repository for the AWS CodeStar project\.
 This instructs AWS CodeStar to upload the local version of the Lambda function in your environment to the related remote version of the function in Lambda\.